jorendorff/talks/algebraic-data-types/adts.md

 and for some people this is very exciting, I suppose, because you can prove things.

-Or to say all this in a few words, an algebra is always "What if we had operators on these things?"
+Or to say all this in a few words, an algebra is always "What if these things were values?
+What if we had operators on these things?"

 So if you think of data types, could we define operators on types?
 Well, yes, we could, because you can think of types as sets of values, and there *are* operators on sets.

-The vertical bar here, for example, strongly resembles an operator:
+The vertical bar here, for example, looks like an operator:

     data JSON = JNull
               | JBool Bool